Skip to Content

 This means visitors need to be prepared for the mud and the rain.

-The crowds are still thin in the spring months, making Yellowstone National Park attractions easily accessible.
+The crowds are still thin in spring, making Yellowstone National Park attractions easily accessible.

-Honestly, a lot of change happened in Yellowstone during this two-month period.
+Honestly, a lot of change happened in Yellowstone during these two months.

 If you come at the end of May, all the roads and the lodges in Yellowstone are open, a sharp contrast to the beginning of April.